anerv/cycling_data_quality/README.md

 ## Demo
 After the installation steps:
-- For an example of results that BikeDNA can produce, see a demo HTML output here: TBD
+- For an example of results that BikeDNA can produce, see a demo PDF output here: [report.pdf](exports/pdf/report.pdf)
 - For an example of how BikeDNA can be used, run the notebooks without changing the default parameters.
 This will analyze an area around Copenhagen in Denmark.

-## 2. Setup
+## II.
+Setup

 ### Fill out the configuration file